Skip to content

 Best overall for most Mac users

 The Scarlett 2i2 has been the go-to beginner interface for years, and the 4th Gen version earns that reputation all over again.
-According to MusicRadar’s review, the updated preamps now deliver 69dB of gain with a dynamic range of 116dB on mic inputs.
+According to MusicRadar’s review, the updated preamps now deliver 69dB of gain, enough headroom for low-output mics like ribbons.
 That’s a noticeable step up from the 3rd Gen.

-We recorded vocals and acoustic guitar through the 2i2 on our M3 MacBook Pro.
-Zero audible noise floor at normal gain levels.
+For vocals and acoustic guitar, the 2i2 keeps the noise floor inaudible at normal gain levels.
 The Air mode adds a subtle high-frequency lift that works well on vocals without sounding harsh.

 Specs: USB-C, 2 in / 2 out, 24-bit/192kHz, includes Ableton Live Lite and Pro Tools Intro.
 Around $189.